RIKEN-RCCS/lens3/v1/doc/setting-guide.md

 (default=8MB) and "multipart_chunksize" (default=8MB).
 Especially,
 "multipart_chunksize" has the minimum 5MB.

-It is recommended to check the limits of a proxy when encountering a 413 error (Request Entity Too Large).
+It is recommended to check the limits of the proxy when encountering a 413 error (Request Entity Too Large).

 NGINX parameters are specified in the server section (or in the http